deckfamilyfarm/.github/profile/README.md

 - Start by reading through each repo’s individual `README.md`.
 - Connect to the DigitalOcean dashboard (contact `jdeck88@gmail.com` for credentials or shared access).
 - Review NGINX config in `/etc/nginx/sites-available/` on the production droplet.
-- APIs are deployed under `https://api.deckfamilyfarm.com`.
 - `killdeer` is the canonical API for inventory, prices, and products.
 - All scheduled scripts and services are managed via PM2 on the droplet (`pm2 list`).
+- APIs are deployed under `https://api.deckfamilyfarm.com`.
+- Reports are deployed under `https://reports.deckfamilyfarm.com`.

 ---